All Episodes

 Other than that, tell him to shut up.

-Well, it can't do that.
+Well, he can't do that.

-Uh uh, and there is a there's a legal reason.
+And there's a legal reason.

-The the they don't have to give me any details.
+They don't have to give me any details.

 You sound just like Charles Grassley.

-I'm sorry, it is, Charles.
+I'm sorry, it is Charles.

 No, it's not.